day8/re-frame/README.md

 First, note this is a [Form-2](https://github.com/reagent-project/reagent/wiki/Creating-Components#form-2--a-function-returning-a-function) `component` ([there are 3 forms](https://github.com/reagent-project/reagent/wiki/Creating-Components)).

-Above, we've used the simplest, Form-1 components (no setup was required, just render).
-With Form-2, there's a function returning a function:
+Previously in this document, we've used the simplest, Form-1 components (no setup was required, just render).
+With Form-2 components, there's a function returning a function:
 - the returned function is the render function.
-Behind the scenes, Reagent will wrap this render function in a `reaction` to make it produce new Hiccup when its inputs change.
-In our case, that means it will rerun every time `name-ratom` changes.
+Behind the scenes, Reagent will wrap this render function in a `reaction` to make it produce new Hiccup when its input Signals change.
+In our example above, that means it will rerun every time `name-ratom` changes.
 - the outer function is a setup function, called once to initialise the component.
 Notice the use of 'subscribe' with the parameter `:name-query`.
 That creates a Signal through which new values are supplied over time.

 `subscribe` is called like this: